t41372/Open-LLM-VTuber/README.md

 Live2D Talking face
 - Switch model using `config.yaml` (needs to be listed in model_dict.json)
+- Load local Live2D models.
+Check `doc/live2d.md` for documentation.
 - Uses expression keywords in LLM response to control facial expression, so there is no additional model for emotion detection.
 The expression keywords are automatically loaded into the system prompt and excluded from the speech synthesis output.

 live2d technical details
 - Uses [guansss/pixi-live2d-display](https://github.com/guansss/pixi-live2d-display) to display live2d models in *browser*
 - Uses WebSocket to control facial expressions and talking state between the server and the front end
 - The Live2D implementation in this project is currently in its early stages.
-It currently requires an internet connection to load the Live2D models and the required frontend packages.
+It currently requires an internet connection to load the required frontend packages from CDN.
 Once the page is loaded, you can disconnect the internet.
+Some Live2D models need to be fetched from CDN; some don't.
+Read `doc/live2d.md` for documentation on loading your live2D model from local.
 - Run the `server.js` to run the WebSocket communication server, open the `index.html` in the `./static` folder to open the front end, and run `launch.py` to run the backend for LLM/ASR/TTS processing.

 ## Install & Usage

 Clone this repository.

 You need to have [Ollama](https://github.com/jmorganca/ollama) or any other OpenAI-API-Compatible backend ready and running.
-If you want to use MemGPT as your backend, scroll down to MemGPT section.
+If you want to use MemGPT as your backend, scroll down to the MemGPT section.

 Prepare the LLM of your choice.
 Edit the BASE_URL and MODEL in the project directory's `conf.yaml`.

 This project was developed using Python `3.10.13`.
 I strongly recommend creating a virtual Python environment like conda for this project.
+Running through docker is not yet supported because the microphone is currently being listened to on the back end.
+I will dockerize this project once I move the microphone to the front end.
+Mac GPU acceleration will definitely not work inside docker, though.

 Run the following in the terminal to install the dependencies.